 Experience and Capacity must have approval prior to the Ohio LIHTC proposal application.
 The Experience and Capacity Standards Policy outlines the minimum eligibility and evaluation criteria.
-OHFA will evaluate the experience and capacity of the development team, including general partners, managing members, developers, co-developers, and management companies at Proposal Application.
 Applicants will not be allowed to submit a proposal application unless Experience and Capacity has been approved by OHFA staff for 4% LIHTC.
 Applicants should allow one month for OHFA to review and respond to Experience and Capacity submission.

 Each entity of the Development Team must submit its approval letter on OHFA letterhead with the proposal application.
 Applicants must disclose changes to any entity between the experience and capacity review and proposal and/or final application.
 Changes to the Development Team and Ownership Structure are not permitted after Proposal Application unless otherwise approved by the 4% LIHTC Section Chief.
-OHFA may disgualify applications that do not maintain the core competency and experience necessary to successfully develop and manage a project.
+OHFA may disqualify applications that do not maintain the core competency and experience necessary to successfully develop and manage a project.

-Each developer, co-developers, general partners, and managing members that received Pre-Application Approval from a LIHTC round in Calendar Year 2025 prior to the publishing of these Guidelines must submit their experience and capacity approval letter on OHFA letterhead indicating which team roles and which programs they may participate in.
-If there are any material changes to either of these documents, current versions must be submitted.Note, a Lien and Litigation Report dated within thirty (30) days of the submission of the proposal application must be submitted for each approved entity for the county in which the project will be located.
+Note, a Lien and Litigation Report dated within thirty (30) days of the submission of the proposal application must be submitted for each approved entity for the county in which the project will be located.